This article explains how to use Shader Editor to change the look of your 3D models in Blender.

 What is Shader Editor?

-In Blender, materials which created with color, pattern, and texture are called materials.
+In Blender, objects which are created with color, pattern, and texture are called Materials.

 To open Shader Editor, you can choose the Shading tab.

 The top screen shows the preview and the Shader Editor is shown on the bottom of the screen.